gaurabdg/PS2-Form-Filler/README.md

-> Note: Worked for PS2 Sem-2 19/20.
-I haven't tested or modified for PS2 Sem-1 20/21.
-I am sorry for not being able to fix issues at the moment as I am busy with my current project.
+> Note: I have solved the issues reported for PS2 Sem1 20/21.
+Please create an issue if you
+> encounter any further problems, with accurate decriptions and error logs(if possible).

 **Make sure you have java installed on your machine**